T R A V E L / C I T Y G U I D E S

 Discover one of Madrid's hottest nightlife destinations.

 Madrid’s hottest see-and-be-seen destination, Tatel blends a sleek cocktail lounge, intimate restaurant and live performance space inspired by the irresistible elegance of the 1920s.
 Live vocalists and visiting DJs take centre stage at Tatel, where guests can sink into red leather Chesterfields and enjoy superb cuisine by renowned chefs Nino Redruello and Patxi Zumarraga, or sip premium cocktails in the sultry-lit, stone-clad bar.
-With celebrity investors including Rafael Nadal and Enrique Iglesias, Tatel will soon boast glamorous outposts in Miami and Ibiza.
+With celebrity investors including Rafael Nadal and Enrique Iglesias, Tatel now boasts glamorous outposts in Miami and Ibiza.

 Paseo de la Castellana, 36, 28046 Madrid